-The presentation of the thesis must adhere to the Postgraduate Research Degrees Policies and Procedures Handbook.
+The presentation of the thesis must adhere to the University guidance regarding the formatting of theses which is available via the Research Student Registry document library.
 There is also a checklist appended to the Code of Practice for the evaluation of theses.
-It provides a framework for the preparation of the thesis.
+It provides a framework for the preparation of thethesis.